bentasker/HomeAssistantAddons/core-dns-override/README.md

 This has been reported upstream, and [Pull Requests have been made](https://github.com/home-assistant/plugin-dns/pull/56), but have been [roundly rejected](https://github.com/home-assistant/plugin-dns/pull/56#issuecomment-929700917).

 The pro-offered solution of running a container installation isn't *really* a solution, given it entirely ignores the reasons that people want HA-OS.

+Issues have been raised and [closed](https://github.com/home-assistant/supervisor/issues/1877) on some extremely spurious grounds.

+Unfortunately, despite this being a clear issue with HomeAssistant, it is not going to get addressed in the short-term: the devs are neither willing to do the work, or accept PRs from people who have.

 ----